All Episodes

 So the prospective couple discusses that.

-Or it's Christmas, and the in-laws want to see you and your parents want to see you, and you can't be both places at once.
+Or it's Christmas and the in-laws want to see you and your parents want to see you and you can't be both places at once.

 How do you resolve it?

-And these couples then start debating what they would do in these circumstances as they're presented.
+These kinds of scenarios are put forth and these couples then start debating what they would do in these circumstances as they're presented.

 And apparently a bunch of couples canceled their wedding plans based on these scenarios that were given.